 The creation and maintenance of a professional environment is the responsibility of ALL members of the School of Pharmacy community.
 As a part of this professional environment, the School of Pharmacy has expectations for professional attire for all members of our community.
-This policy is described in Appendix F. During classes, lab, co-curricular activities/events, experiential rotations, etc. the professional attire requirements are in effect unless otherwise indicated (e.g., social events, approved School of Pharmacy"Spirit Days"etc.).
+This policy is described in Appendix F. During designated special professional days, lab, co-curricular activities/events, experiential rotations, etc. the professional attire requirements are in effect.
+Otherwise the students have the option to dress casually for classroom activities including on-campus activities (e.g., studying, social events, etc.) unless otherwise indicated.